How much recovery time do you need after having a tooth pulled?

 - Patients who had their teeth removed under general anesthesia took on average 5.7 days off from work.

-- Patients who had their teeth removed just using a local anesthetic (regular dental “shots”) or else a local anesthetic plus the use of some type of sedation took off 2.9 days.
+- Patients who had their teeth removed just using local anesthesia (normal dental “shots”) or else a local anesthetic plus the use of some type of sedation took off 2.9 days.

 (As opposed to general anesthesia, these are the kinds of services most likely to be provided in the office of a general dentist or oral surgeon.)